Macarthur Rugby League

+The competition features eight grades, with these being First Grade, Reserve Grade, Third Grade, Open Age (Fourths), Women's Tackle, League Tag, Under 20s and Under 18s.

 Senior clubs

 Due to the COVID-19 pandemic in Australia the commencement of Group 6 2020 season was postponed.
 Delayed, competition matches began on 2 August 2020.
-The number of First Grade participants decreased from nine teams in 2019 to five teams in 2020.
+The number of First Grade participants decreased from nine teams in 2019 to five teams in 2020, but had rebounded to 11 by the 2023 season.

 An unrelated change between the 2019 and 2020 seasons was the merger of the Moss Vale Dragons and Bowral Blues, forming a new club Highlands Storm.
+This club then moved to the Group 7 Rugby League competition.

 The following table notes the clubs and the teams they fielded in the 2019 and 2020 Group 6 senior competitions: 1st Grade, Reserve Grade (2nd), Third Grade/Division 2 and Under 18s (U18), Women's tackle (Wom) and Ladies League Tag (LLT).